geekswagg/AzTS-docs/06-Customizing AzTS for your org/Extend_AzTS_Soln_Scenarios/UpdateDefaultMetadata.md

         -SubscriptionId "<SubId>"
     ```

-2. Verify the changes in your local system:
+2. Verify your local system CHANGES:
  You can verify your changes in the Log Analytics Workspace with the help of this query.
     ``` kusto
     AzSK_ControlResults_CL